ABOUT THE RACE

 • Be considerate of all other visitors and tourists on the route and do not restrict them in any way.

-• There is a strict prohibition to enter the machine groomed track for the classics, unless you are in the category of skier.
-Give skiers priority and be nice to them even if they're not going to be nice to you.
+• Give ski visitors to the mountains priority and be nice to them even if they are not going to be nice to you.

 • And of course, there is an even stricter ban on throwing away or burying waste, everything needs to be thrown away in the places designated for it, usually it is a dustbin.